stonebuzz/flyve-mdm-glpi-plugin/README.md

 ## Synopsis

-Flyve MDM Plugin for GLPI is a subproject of Flyve MDM.
+This plugin for GLPI is a subproject of Flyve MDM.

 It provides a stand alone web based administration and a interface integrated in GLPI.
 The later one may be the preferred by those who use GLPI for asset management and ticketing.